antrgngn/capstone/README.md

-# capstone
-# Fashion Causal Inference Dataset
+# The Devil Wears Data

 ## Project Overview
 This research project aims to develop a comprehensive fashion dataset designed to enable robust causal inference research by addressing critical methodological limitations in contemporary fashion studies.